Stvff/Unfurl/readme.md

 something else that can simulate a turing machine.\
-In Unfurl's case, the latter has been done (via rule 110), and I'll attempt to lay out a rough guide on how to do the former here, as well as highlight some important qualities that make it all possible.
+In Unfurl's case, the latter has been done (via rule 110), and I'll attempt to lay out a rough guide on how to do the former here, as well as highlight some important qualities that make it possible.

 ### 2.1- Important Qualities of Equivalence
 Turing machines sit on a tape and move cell-by-cell.
 Unfurl evaluates one tape in full, but